ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 Because of this lazy approach, module imports of overlapping instances can silently change the behaviour of otherwise identical code.
 But with instance guards, an import can never introduce overlapping instances (after taking guards into account).

 Instance selection behaviour is also different: the compiler must ensure that a wanted equation satisfies guards before selecting an instance, *ipso facto* making it the only eligible instance.
-Whereas the compiler must entertain possibly several overlapping instances, trying to resolve which is the most specific for the wanted equation.
+Whereas for overlapping instances the compiler must entertain possibly several instances, trying to resolve which is the most specific for the wanted equation.

 Potentially a 'well-behaved' set of overlapping instances could be translated to instance guards (in fact, that's a criterion for 'well-behavedness').
 That would need analysing instances from whole-of-program-including-imports.